andersonchau/it_learning_notes/study Notes.md

 - Implementation I (Frontend) : Insert QIT JS in frontpage, ask client to goto QIT-waiting room to wait. => Insecure, User can bypass the checking
 - Implementation II (Backend) : Insert a Interceptor Logic to Public Facing Server.
 (1) check cookie for QIT token (2) return 302 to Queue Server (3) After waiting -> QIT Server return QIT Token -> 302 back to site  (4) Client present QIT token and enter site.
 - Queue Outflow (per minutes) : Number user to be allowed to ENTER site.
 Estimation based on : load test result , bandwidth, How long a typical user stay in the site.
+- Can request Load test timeslot from QIT, to avoid trigger security measure.

 ### IT-Product : WAF F5
-- Feature : Traffic Learning , block suspicious requests and attacks
+- Feature : Security Policy, Traffic Learning , block suspicious requests and attacks
+- Bot Defense ( With URL whitelist)
 - IP Whitelisting / blacklisting
 - Traffic Monitoring
-- HealthCheck to downstream nodes
+- As load balancer, with HealthCheck to downstream nodes
+- SSL Termination